dyaraev/spark-jms-connector/docs/index.md

 The connector is still in development and may contain bugs and limitations.
 Since it's mostly a proof-of-concept, it's not recommended for production use.
-Some of the limitations include:
+The limitations include the following:
 - JMS connections are not pooled.
 - No full support of the JMS 2.0 specification.
 - Receiving messages from a queue is done in a driver in a single threaded manner, so it may affect performance in distributed environments.